EFL - ESL activities and games for using 'some' and 'any'

 5 points: Incorrectly spelt a word that the other team has.

 More A2 level ESL lesson plans

 We hope that you've found a few of these ideas useful.
 Our suggested next lesson is on using 'how much' and 'how many'.
 Be sure to check out our complete list of elementary level ESL lesson plans, A2 lower and A2 upper, as well as our entire collection of ESL lesson plans.
-Also, if you are an Android user, this lesson plan is available for free on the TEFL Handbook app.
+Also, if you are an Android or iOS user, this lesson plan is available for free on the TEFL Handbook app.
 An ESL lesson planner for English teachers.